free things to do in New York City

 Author Reading | Michael Ondaatje reads from his book The Cat's Table

-Ondaatje’s latest novel takes place in the early 1950s, where an eleven—year—old boy in Colombo boards a ship bound for England.
+Ondaatje’s latest novel takes place in the early 1950s, where an eleven—year—old boy in Colombo more boards a ship bound for England.
 At mealtimes he is seated at the “cat’s table”—as far from the Captain’s Table as can be—with a ragtag group of “insignificant” adults and two other boys, Cassius and Ramadhin.
 As the ship makes its way across the Indian Ocean, through the Suez Canal, into the Mediterranean, the boys tumble from one adventure to another, bursting all over the place like freed mercury.
-As the narrative moves between the decks and holds of the ship and the boy’s adult years, it tells a spellbinding story—by turns poignant and electrifying—about the magical, often forbidden, discoveries of childhood and a lifelong journey that begins unexpectedly with a spectacular sea voyage.
+As the narrative moves between the decks and holds of the ship and the boy’s adult years, it tells a spellbinding story—by turns poignant and electrifying—about the magical, often forbidden, discoveries of childhood and a lifelong journey that begins unexpectedly with a spectacular sea voyage. less

 New York City, NY; NYC